 - Few pairs of underwear

 Few pairs of underwear, 5-7, as you see fit.
 Normal ones are absolutely fine but do you know you can buy ‘trekking underwear’?
 Not in Nepal though.

 - A down jacket and a down pant

 You could layer up but it gets really cold up there.
-Bringing a down jacket and pant will be much easier and you can buy or rent them in Nepal for cheap.
+Bringing the best ultralight down jacket and pant will be much easier and you can buy or rent them in Nepal for cheap.
 Renting costs a dollar or less per day.

 - T-shirts and trousers

 3-4 t-shirts, mostly full sleeved for both warmth and protection from sun.
 2 pair of trekking pants/trousers.
 Also, one to two set of clothes for your time in Kathmandu.